eclipse-che/che-docs/src/main/pages/ide/editor_code_assistance.md

 Code assistance for **JavaScript** is provided by Orion editor itself.

-Code assistance for other languages is provided by [Language Servers][language_servers].
+Code assistance for other languages is provided by [Language Servers][language-servers].
 Eclipse Che supports code assistance for C#, PHP, Python, TypeScript, YAML and JSON.
 There are plans to add a language servers for Golang.

 ## Editor Settings